koinos/koinos-contract-standards/KCSs/kcs-5.md

 A contract standard for NFT collections on the Koinos blockchain.

+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Long Description

 This standard is to define how NFT collections can work on the Koinos blockchain.
 The functionality mimic the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) standard on Ethereum and extend it with new features.
 At the same time, it supports the Koinos authority system, which is useful for smart wallets.